XVIII International Free Software Workshop (WSL 2017) - Call for Tools

 - The source code of the software must be available for public access on the Internet;

-- The version of the code described in the paper will be preserved in Zenodo repository (only in the final version of the paper);
+- The version of the code described in the paper will be preserved in WSL repository (only in the final version of the paper);

-The paper must contain a "Metadata" section before the Introduction with the following information about the software and the source code:
+The paper must contain, in the final version, a "Metadata" section before the Introduction with the following information about the software and the source code:

 - Version described in the paper: